-Multifamily.
 Apartments.comTM is part of our network of apartment marketing sites, which primarily includes ApartmentFinder®, ForRent.com®, ApartmentHomeLiving.comTM, Apartamentos.comTM, Westside Rentals, and Off Campus Partners, LLC.
 Our network of subscription-based advertising services provides property management companies and landlords with a comprehensive advertising destination for their available rental units and offers renters a platform for searching for available rentals.
-During the second quarter of 2021, multifamily revenue increased when compared to the first quarter of 2021 and second quarter of 2020 as tenants, property owners and landlords continued to transact in our digital environment.
-Apartments.com has continued to successfully increase traffic to the network resulting in increased leads to customers.
+Apartments.com also receives transaction-based revenue for tenant processing fees.
+Apartments.com has continued to successfully increase traffic to its network of sites, year-over-year, resulting in increased leads to customers.
 As leads per ad have increased, Apartments.com's lower priced ad packages are generating more leads than top-level packages were generating approximately one year ago.
-This has resulted in customers selecting lower priced ads and a decline in the revenue growth rate in the second quarter of 2021 compared to the first quarter of 2021.
-We expect revenue growth rates to decline in the second half of 2021 due to Apartments.com customers selecting lower priced ad packages.
+In addition, rental vacancy rates have declined relevant to historical averages reducing demand for top-level packages.
+As a result, customers are selecting lower-priced ad packages.
+Consequently, while Multifamly subscription renewal rates remain consistent year-over-year, net new bookings declined year-over-year in the third quarter of 2021 resulting in a decrease in the Multifamily revenue growth rates in the third quarter of 2021 compared to the third quarter of 2020.
+We expect Multifamily revenue growth rates to decrease through the remainder of 2021 as vacancy rates remain low and Apartments.com customers continue to select lower priced ad packages.